Skip to main content

 Kitchen and food:

 • Put the fruit bowl on the counter.
-Put the chips in a cabinet you can't see into.
+Put the chips in a cabinet you cannot see into.

 • Pre-cut vegetables and store them at eye level in the fridge.

-• Use smaller plates if you're trying to eat less.
+• Use smaller plates if you are trying to eat less.

 Workspace: